andrew-yoo/project-euler/README.md

 ## Disclaimer

-This repository aims to comply with all applicable terms outlined under the Creative Commons BY-NC-SA 4.0 license.
-Specifically:
+This repository aims to comply with all applicable terms outlined under the Creative Commons BY-NC-SA 4.0 license, including sections 2(a)(1)(A)-(B) and 3(a)-(b).

-* Section 2(a)(1)(A)-(B): Permitting the sharing and reproduction of original or modified material, provided proper attribution is given.

-* Section 3(a) and 3(b): Ensuring accurate citation of original material and clearly identifying modifications.

 The solutions provided in this repository qualify as adaptations of the original material, as defined under Section 1(a), for the following reasons:

 * These solutions represent a transformation of the original problems through the application of independent problem-solving methods, including novel analysis, calculations, and coding implementations.